Plastics: Impacts and Action

 Participants who complete the course are awarded a Cornell University certificate (PDF).
-Weekly assignments include watching lectures, readings, and discussion questions.
+Weekly assignments include watching lectures, completing readings, and responding to discussion questions.
 Participants are required to participate in a minimum of one course webinar.
-Required course project is a 1-2 page report on a plastic pollution intervention you designed and, if possible within course time frame, implemented in your community.
+The required course project is a 1-2 page report on a plastic pollution intervention you designed and, if possible within the course time frame, implemented in your community.

 We provide one weekly webinar.
 You can participate in them live or watch the recorded version.